henrymbuguakiarie/custom_identity_platform/README.md

-Perfect — since your identity platform now supports **OpenID Connect–style claims** and **JWKS key discovery**, your README should clearly reflect those.

-Here’s an updated version that adds both `/auth/userinfo` and `/.well-known/jwks.json` sections, explains their purpose, and updates the API table accordingly.

----

 # Custom Identity Platform

 A **Custom Identity Platform** built with **FastAPI**, **SQLAlchemy**, and **PostgreSQL**, providing secure authentication and authorization with **OAuth2**, **JWT access & refresh tokens**, and **Role-Based Access Control (RBAC)**.